 Places to Check for Home Brew Kits

 You can always do a simple google search for your local homebrew shop but if you do not have one nearby morebeer.com is a great place to look.
+We just did a better bottle review which you should check out!

 The have an upgrade-able brew kit that starts as the bare bones extract brew kit that can be upgraded in stages all the way to an all grain system.